 In optical fibers, Brillouin scattering occurs essentially only in backward direction.
 However, rather weak forward Brillouin scattering is also possible due to effects of the acoustic waveguide.

-Another important application of stimulated Brillouin scattering is optical phase conjugation.
-There are for example phase-conjugate mirrors for high-power Q-switched lasers which make it possible that the thermal distortions occurring in forward and backward direction in the laser crystal compensate each other.
+An important application of stimulated Brillouin scattering is optical phase conjugation.
+There are, for example, phase-conjugate mirrors for high-power Q-switched lasers which make it possible that the thermal distortions occurring in forward and backward direction in the laser crystal compensate each other.

 Stimulated Brillouin Scattering in Optical Fibers